change/aws-swf/index.md

 ---
 {% include JB/setup %}

-aws-swf is our light framework for developing distributed applications in Ruby to run on [AWS Simple Workflow](http://aws.amazon.com/swf/).
+aws-swf is a light framework for developing distributed applications in ruby to run on [AWS Simple Workflow](http://aws.amazon.com/swf/).

 ### Installation
 aws-swf is hosted on [Rubygems](https://rubygems.org/gems/aws-swf)